 Harvard University - Technology & Operations Management Unit

 Harvard Business School Technology & Operations Mgt.
 Unit Working Paper No. 11-034

-To set inventory service levels, firms must understand how changes in service level affect customer demand.
+To set inventory service levels, firms must understand how changes in inventory service level affect customer demand.
 While the effects of service level changes have been studied empirically at the level of the end consumer, relatively little is known about the interaction between a retailer and a supplier.
-Using data from a manufacturer of branded apparel, we show increases in service level to be associated with statistically significant increases in retailer orders (i.e., demand, not just sales).
-Controlling for other factors that might affect demand, we find a 1 percent increase in historical service level to be associated with a 12 percent increase in demand from retailers, where historical service level is the type 1 service level performance of the apparel manufacturer over the prior year.
-Further, we find that retailers that order frequently exhibit a more substantial reaction to changes in service level, an outcome that is consistent with retailers learning about and reacting to changes in supplier service level.
+Using data from a supplier of branded apparel, we show increases in inventory service level to be associated with statistically significant and substantial increases in retailer orders (i.e., demand, not just sales).
+Controlling for other factors that might affect demand, we find a 1 percent increase in historical inventory service level to be associated with a 13 percent increase in demand from retailers, where historical service level is the type 1 service level performance of the apparel manufacturer over the prior year.
+Further, retailers that order frequently exhibit a larger reaction to changes in service level, an outcome that is consistent with retailers learning about and reacting to changes in supplier inventory service level.
 Our study not only provides the first empirical evidence of the impact of changes in service level on demand from retailers but also illustrates a method for estimating this relationship in practice.

 Number of Pages in PDF File: 34working papers series